aspose-pdf-cloud/aspose-pdf-for-aws-sdk/README.md

 **Required**

-You need access to an S3 bucket to store input and output files.
-Changing this value might be necessary if you have different access keys for different environments.
+To store input and output files in an S3 bucket, you need an AWS access key.
+Ensure that you configure your environment with the correct AWS_ACCESS_KEY.
+If you work in different environments, you might need to change this value accordingly.
+By setting the appropriate access key, you will be able to store and retrieve files from your designated S3 bucket, ensuring smooth operation.

 **AWS_SECRET**